Noi-Git/library-management-app/README.md

 ## Clone the Repository

-To get started, clone the main repository to your local machine using the following command:
+To get started, clone the main repository to your local computer using the following command:
 `git clone <repo code>`

 ## Setup Project